The Australian Human Rights Commission released its National Anti-Racism Framework Scoping Report in December 2022.

 Since its release, dedicated funding has been allocated to amplify and progress the scoping report’s findings.
 A community guide to the scoping report is now available for download.
 This community guide outlines the principles, cross-cutting and sector-specific themes identified in the initial scoping phase.
 The guide also provides information on several support services and reporting tools available to First Nations and other negatively racialised communities across the country:

-An easy read version of the community guide and translations in seven languages will be available at a later stage.
+An easy read version of the community guide is also available:

 The National Anti-Racism Framework Scoping Report